JoeyJoHa/OLMv1/tools/rbac-manager/README.md

 - **Option 1**: Valid kubeconfig file configured for your OpenShift/Kubernetes cluster
 - **Option 2**: Provide OpenShift URL and token for direct API access (`--openshift-url` and `--openshift-token`)

 > **💡 Note**: Kubernetes access is only required for catalogd integration (listing catalogs, querying packages).
-The core `--opm` functionality works offline with just the bundle image URL.
+The core `opm` command functionality works offline with just the bundle image URL.

 ## Tool Structure